Instrument Making Course FAQs

 Lexington is conveniently located just over 30 minutes south of Winston-Salem and under an hour from both Greensboro and Charlotte.
 The nearest major airport is Piedmont Triad International Airport (GSO) in Greensboro, about 40 minutes away, with regular flights from major U.S. cities, including New York, Florida, and Chicago.
 Charlotte Douglas International Airport (CLT), a major hub, is also just over an hour’s drive.

 While there is no direct passenger train to Lexington itself, Amtrak’s “Piedmont” and “Carolinian” lines stop in Salisbury and High Point, both about 20–25 minutes from Lexington by car.
-A ride service or pre-arranged pickup can bring you from the station to your lodging or to Lord of the Strings if you’re coming for tuition, repairs, or instrument pickup.
+A ride service or pre-arranged pickup can bring you from the station to your lodging or to our shop if you are coming for a course, repairs, or instrument pickup.

 Is food included in the arrangement?

-Due to people’s diets and eating preferences, they should purchase their own meals.
+No. Due to people’s unique dietary needs, allergies and eating preferences, we cannot provide meals.

 Is it dangerous to make instruments and do woodworking?